Handling Boredom: Why It's Good for Your Child

 First, stop what you’re doing and really focus on your child for five minutes.
 If you use this time to connect, just chat and snuggle, your child will probably get the refueling he needs and be on his way fairly quickly.

 If he doesn’t pull away from you, and you need to get back to work after a few minutes of fully connecting, consider that maybe he needs a little more time with you.
 Most of the time when children are whiny and unable to focus, it's because they need more deep connection time with us.
-Offer to involve him in what you’re doing, or take a break from your work and do something together.
+Offer to involve him in what you’re doing, or take a break from your work to do something together.

 Once you’re confident that your child has a full “love tank,” you can revisit the “what to do” question.
 By now, he probably has some ideas for something he’d like to go do.
 If not, tell him that figuring out how to enjoy his own time is his job, but you’d be happy to help him brainstorm about possible activities.

 What about when kids really do need help coming up with a boredom-busting activity?
 How can we help...while still being clear that entertaining themselves is their responsibility?

 Most of the time, kids left to their own devices end up doing something interesting, but sometimes they really do need our help, especially if you’re newly limiting TV and electronics, or if they suddenly have more time on their hands than usual, for instance when school ends and summer begins.
 (Once kids get used to limitations on TV and electronics, they become good at entertaining themselves, and more creative at play.)

-Even if you need to help your child come up with ideas for “what to do,” shift the responsibility to her by creating a Boredom Jar stuffed with ideas written on pieces of paper.
+Even if you need to help your child come up with ideas for “what to do,” shift the responsibility to your child, by working with her to create a Boredom Buster Jar.
+Together, you write down ideas that your child thinks would be fun to do and put them in the Boredom Buster Jar.
 Whenever a child says she’s bored, she picks three pieces of paper from the jar and chooses one of the activities.